NikkelM/Hades-II-CrossroadsSingingSilverSisters/README.md

 # Crossroads Singing Silver Sisters

-This mod adds lyrical versions of the songs that Artemis, Melinoë and Apollo sing, to the Crossroads' Music Maker, allowing you to choose between them whenever you want.
+This mod adds lyrical versions of the songs that Artemis, Melinoë and Apollo sing in various scenes across the game, to the Crossroads' Music Maker, allowing you to choose between them whenever you want.

-The new versions include:
+The new songs are:

-- **Moonlight Guide Us** - the song Artemis sings in the Crossroads, in an Artemis-only, a Melinoë-only, and a duet version.
+- **Moonlight Guide Us** - three new versions of the song Artemis sings in the Crossroads: An Artemis Solo, a Melinoë Solo, and a Duet version.
-- **Fated Glory** - the song Apollo sings.
+- **Fated Glory** - the song Apollo sings in the Palace of Zeus after clearing a Surface run.
-- **Time Belongs To Us** - the theme playing during the credits, both in its original version and in Artemis-only, Melinoë-only, and duet versions of the Crossroads arrangement.
+- **Time Belongs To Us** - the theme playing during the credits scroll, with Artemis, Melinoë and Apollo singing together.
+- **Time Belongs To Us [Crossroads Mix]** - the version of the credits theme sung by Artemis in the Crossroads: An Artemis Solo, a Melinoë Solo, and a Duet version.

 To unlock a lyrical version of a song, you first need to own the instrumental version.
+For *Moonlight Guide Us* and *Time Belongs To Us [Crossroads Mix]*, unlock Artemis' and Melinoë's solos to unlock the Duet version.

 ![Unlock new songs with the Music Maker](img/screenshots/music_maker_screen.jpg)